Analyze web presence

 Use a Middesk website order to receive a detailed analysis of a business’s web presence and evaluate a business’s web presence quality.

-How to order web analysis
+How to order Web Analysis

-- Ensure that you can authenticate against the Middesk API and create businesses
+- Ensure that you can authenticate against the Middesk API and create businesses.

-- Review the Middesk Postman collection for request examples
+- Review the Middesk Postman collection for request examples.

-Create a business and order Web Analysis
+Create a Business and order Web Analysis

 Web Analysis is a subproduct of the Website order.
-To create a business with a website order, submit a Create Business request:
+To create a Business with a website order, submit a Create Business request:

 Middesk determines which subproducts to order based on what’s included in your API request.